Brief: Here we list the best vector graphics software for Linux that can be used as Adobe Illustrator alternative for Linux.

 - Multiple fill and borders, various effects and blending models.

 - A professional and powerful layout with grids and anchors.

 - Suited for presentations, animations, states, prototypes etc.

 - Creating unlimited variations of simulations, viewing in 3d without using stereoscopic imaging

-Gravit comes for almost all platform be it Windows, MacOS, Linux, Android, iPad, Chrome OS and can even be used through a browser.
+Gravit comes for almost all platforms be it Windows, MacOS, Linux, Android, iPad, Chrome OS and can even be used through a browser.
 So, basically, you don’t need to have it installed in your system.
 But for offline creation and editing, you can download a copy of Gravit from the official download page.

 Vectr is a free graphics design tool used to create vector graphics which are scalable without any loss of resolution.
-It can be used to create 2D graphic, graphics for business cards, icons, websites, illustrations, logos, resumes, brochures, poster and presentations.
+It can be used to create 2D graphic, graphics for business cards, icons, websites, illustrations, logos, resumes, brochures, poster, and presentations.

 - Toolbar contains all the necessary creation tools for creating rectangle, curved, circke, line and freehand curves.

 - Supports exporting a file in PNG, JPG or SVG.
 Vectr preserves the shape and image quality of a raster graphics when scaled.